ayahajjeh/caching/README.md

 Again, when simulating caches, I don't keep track of the value of each byte.
 Rather, for a cache line, I only need to keep track of the metadata: whether the line's valid and, if so, the tag of the block that lives there and when that block was last touched.

 ## Simulation Output
+I structure my simulation to take an option to be "verbose" or not.
+When verbose, for each address, the program prints out

+- what set it would be in
+- what tag it would have
+- the state of that set at that point
+- what then happens: hit, miss, eviction, etc.

 ## Diminishing Returns?
+The conventional wisdom says that although increases in associativity improves performance, the amount of improvement drops off rather quickly.
+I test this convention in our case through the following.

+Using the simulation, I determine the hit rate and miss rate on long-trace.txt for these approaches (with 64 lines total in the cache):
+- direct-mapped
+- 2-way set-associative
+- 4-way set-associative
+- fully associative